algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport3.md

 Our team started coding by defining in C language the different instructions and different registers to initialize the [CPU (Central Processing Unit).](#-glossary)
 ![Alt text](/documents/management/image/Dev1.png)
-*We defined the instruction of assembly using C language.*
+*We defined an instruction of assembly using C language.*
 ![Alt text](/documents/management/image/Dev2.png)
 *Intialization of the CPU*

 <h5>Technical Specifications</h5>

-The Technical specifications include the folder organization but also the development environment and a detailed explanation of the structure of the program.
+The Technical Specifications include the folder organization but also the development environment and a detailed explanation of the structure of the program.

 ![Alt text](/documents/management/image/technical2.png)
 *A part of the development environment*